-The PFD has a 3D background generated from terrain elevation and obstruction elevation data stored in electronic memory.
-The actual horizon displayed on the PFD is based upon the higher of terrain within 90NM or a horizon calculated using a visible horizon equation.
-Thus, the relative elevation of terrain and obstructions with respect to aircraft altitude and performance is observed by reference to the primary flight information, pitch ladder, and flight path marker (FPM).
+The PFI has a 3D background generated from terrain elevation and obstruction elevation data stored in electronic memory.
+The "actual horizon" displayed on the PFI is based on the higher of terrain within 90NM or a horizon calculated using a visible horizon equation.
+Thus, the relative elevation of terrain and obstructions concerning aircraft altitude and performance is observed by reference to the primary flight information pitch ladder and flight path marker (FPM).